 I am surprised by the good reviews.
 I tried brewing this in different ways, and still . . . nothing.
 This has no substance, no flavor.
 It went into the compost bin.
 Life is too short to drink boring tea.

 One of China's famous teas, Heavenly Blue Peak (Tian Mu Qing Ding) was long the favored tea of emperors.
 An exceptional spring green, this high-mountain varietal is harvested only for a very brief period in early April.
 Grown in bamboo forest preserves of Tian Mu Mountains, in Zhejiang Province, this cultivar was once thought to have been lost and fell out of production for a time.
 Literally translated as "Blue Green Summit", our high-grade Qing Ding lot offers the tea lover an opportunity to enjoy a wonderfully aromatic and flavorful tea.
-Harvest date: April 2020.
-Lot #2.
+Harvest date Yu Qian: mid-April 2021.
+Lot #1.

-The taste is nuanced, naturally sweet and will linger with a soft mouth feel.
+Tasting Notes.
+The taste is nuanced & naturally sweet.
 Heavenly Blue is harvested a bit later than most high-grade green teas.
 It steeps to a clear, light-yellow liquor.
 Our lot will provide the most discerning tea drinker a satisfying, naturally sweet cup with a very nice & lingering mouth feel in the finish.
-Harvest Spring 2020
+Harvest Spring 2021.

-Use 3 grams for 8 oz. of water and 4-5 grams with 12-16 ounces.
-Best prepared with water at 185-195 degrees F. and steep the leaves for approximately 2 minutes, then taste.
+Brewing Suggestions.
+Use 3 grams for 6-8 oz. of water and 4-5 grams with 12-16 ounces.
+Best prepared with water at 185-195 degrees F. and steep the leaves for approximately 2 minutes & taste.
 A longer infusion time will produce more intensity with a bit more pungency.
 A shorter steep emphasizes the sweet, delicate notes of this cultivar.
 Drain the water off the leaves for added steeps.